fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When the destruction begins, every living thin on Earth dies.
 Animals, people, jinn, even the angels.

+There is a narration that after the trumpet is blown, Iblis goes from one side of the Earth to another trying to escape death.
+But the Angel of Death somes to him and he dies.

 #### Only Allah Remains
 There is a hadith:
-The prophet ( ﷺ   ) said after the horn is blown and the only ones that stand are the ones that your Lord willed, Allah SWT will have in front of Him Jibreel, Israfeel, Mikail, and angel of death.
+The prophet (ﷺ   ) said after the horn is blown and the only ones that stand are the ones that your Lord willed, Allah SWT will have in front of Him Jibreel, Israfeel, Mikail, and angel of death.
 Those who apportion the command of Allah and Allah asks the angel of death who remain and he says O Allah Your Noble Face, your servant me, your servant Mikail, your servant Israfeel, and your servant Jibreel, Allah says take the soul of Mikail.

 Then Allah says who remain he Azrail said O Allah You, me, Jibreel and Israfeel.
 And Allah says take the soul of Israfeel and Israfeel's soul is taken and Allah says who remain O Allah Your Noble Face, me and Jibreel.And Allah says take the soul of Jibreel.